 |Establishing a Plan to Achieve Energy Code Compliance

-Building on the CEP Assessment Methodology, this document guides city leadership and their buildings departments on working together to achieve energy code compliance for new and renovated buildings.
+Building on the CEP Code Compliance Assessment Methodology, this document guides city leadership and their buildings departments on working together to achieve energy code compliance for new and renovated buildings.
 We discuss factors for low compliance rates, processes for implementing an improvement plan, common challenges, and strategies for overcoming them.

 |Retrocommissioning: Frequently Asked Questions